-- Enable the definition of standards, and the development of tools and services, to allow researchers to find, access, reuse and combine results: - Agree and adopt open specifications and metadata frameworks for improved discovery and interoperability; - Develop common standards for interoperability and support development of schemas and APIs; - Develop standards and tools for archiving, referencing, describing and citing research software; - Encourage and incentivise effective documentation and sharing of research software; - Establish a common framework for managing AAI; - o Implement the EOSC PID policy and architecture. - Establish a sustainable and federated infrastructure enable open sharing of scientific results: - Ensure that domain-specific user environments are included in EOSC; - Support research communities to develop and adopt domain-specific standards where required; - Develop common standards and framework for minimum metadata; - Build a common digital search to enable discovery and exchange across federated repositories; - Build structures to ensure effective metadata support and coordination for research communities; - Liaise internationally to develop a global cooperation framework for Open Science infrastructures (L1+L2). - Define models for availability and costing of services across borders.
+- Agree and adopt open specifications and metadata frameworks for improved discovery and interoperability; - Develop common standards for interoperability and support development of schemas and APIs; - Develop standards and tools for archiving, referencing, describing and citing research software; - Encourage and incentivise effective documentation and sharing of research software; - Establish a common framework for managing AAI; - Implement the EOSC PID policy and architecture. - Establish a sustainable and federated infrastructure enable open sharing of scientific results: - Ensure that domain-specific user environments are included in EOSC; - Support research communities to develop and adopt domain-specific standards where required; - Develop common standards and framework for minimum metadata; - Build a common digital search to enable discovery and exchange across federated repositories; - Build structures to ensure effective metadata support and coordination for research communities; - Liaise internationally to develop a global cooperation framework for Open Science infrastructures (L1+L2). - Define models for availability and costing of services across borders.